 3. “Is disease or predation a factor?”

 - Manatees have not suffered from widespread disease in the past, but their winter congregations do leave them susceptible to widespread disease transmission.

 4. “Are there inadequate regulatory mechanisms in place outside the ESA?”

-- The ESA and federal Marine Mammal Protection Act are important safeguards.
-Florida does have some state-level protection for manatees including the Manatee Sanctuary Act.
+- The ESA and the federal Marine Mammal Protection Act are important safeguards.
+Florida does have some state-level protection for manatees, including the Manatee Sanctuary Act.
 However, manatees are impacted by many of the environmental decisions made in our state, and Tallahassee’s strong anti-environmental sentiment in recent years has eroded growth management, weakened state environmental and regulatory agencies, and stood in the way of meaningful protections for our waters, including springs.